FMagnani/DR_KGE/README.md

 For a list of the specific models belonging to this class of algorithms, see https://github.com/xinguoxia/KGE.

 ### Library used
 It's employed the library [dgl-ke](https://github.com/awslabs/dgl-ke) built on the top of [dgl](https://github.com/dmlc/dgl).
 The main reason for this choice, instead of relying on [PyG](https://github.com/pyg-team/pytorch_geometric) or [pykeen](https://github.com/pykeen/pykeen) that is specific to this kind of knowledge graph embeddings, is speed: dgl-ke allows distributed computation over a GPU and many CPU at the same time.
 For quite large graphs, as nearly all the biomedical graphs used for drug repurposing, that's a neat advantage.
+**IMPORTANT** Actually the dgl-ke library gave me some problems.
+I couldn't manage to install the *latest*, but I couldn't employ the *stable* (a specific loss function was missing).
+I manually performed some changes, so the **correct version of dgl-ke to employ for this repo is this: https://github.com/FMagnani/dgl-ke**.
+Note that it works fine but some code relative to the built-in datasets has been removed.

 ## Instructions - How to use the repo
 The workflow of the program is as follows: